 Dharia, N. V. et al. A first-generation pediatric cancer dependency map.
 Nat.
 Genet.
 53, 529–538 (2021).

 McFarland, J. M. et al. Multiplexed single-cell transcriptional response profiling to define cancer vulnerabilities and therapeutic mechanism of action.
 Nat.
 Commun.
 11, 1–15 (2020).

 Neggers, J. E. et al. Synthetic Lethal Interaction between the ESCRT Paralog Enzymes VPS4A and VPS4B in Cancers Harboring Loss of Chromosome 18q or 16q.
 Cell Rep. 33, 108493 (2020).

 Chan E, et al. WRN Helicase is a Synthetic Lethal Target in Microsatellite Unstable Cancers.
 Nature.
 April 10, 2019.

 Francisca Vazquez, Ph.D.

-Francisca Vazquez is the associate director of the Cancer Dependency Map Project (DepMap) at the Broad Institute, a programmatic effort that she co-leads to systematically identify all cancer dependencies in human cancer.
+Francisca Vazquez is the director of the Cancer Dependency Map Project (DepMap) at the Broad Institute, a programmatic effort that she co-leads to systematically identify all cancer dependencies in human cancer.